obaigbenaa/AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/README.md

 ### Configure Target Groups
 1.Select Instances as the target type
 Ensure the protocol is TCP on port 22
 Register Bastion Instances as targets
 Ensure that health check passes for the target group

-### Configure Target Groups
-Select Instances as the target type
-Ensure the protocol is TCP on port 22
-Register Bastion Instances as targets
-Ensure that health check passes for the target group